Nuts and seeds are certified superfoods.

 Not only that, but they also contain all of the nine essential amino acids.
 However, it’s too low in lysine to be considered complete.

 Hemp seeds also contain plenty of magnesium, zinc, iron, and calcium.
 They’re also a rare vegan source of essential fatty acids, like omega-3s, which can help fight depression and improve heart health.

 Sometimes good things come in small packages, and that’s definitely the case with “nuts” and “seeds”.

 Both nuts and seeds should be part of a healthy diet, but be mindful of serving sizes and how they affect your energy level.

 Some people do well with certain types of nuts and seeds but may have reactions to others.
 So pay close attention to how your body reacts after eating them.

 If you don’t like eating nuts raw or just by itself, nut butters are excellent.

 Especially peanut, almond, and cashew nuts butter.
 They’re tasty and have the same nutritional benefits as their full-formed nut buddies but in a super spread form.
-Just make sure to choose less processed variety to get the most nutritional benefits.
+Just make sure to choose a less processed variety to get the most nutritional benefits.